Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 ## Usage

 You need to select LuaTeX to compile to a pdf file (perhaps XeTeX would also work).
-If you use Overleaf, you have to change the compiler [Overleaf, Compiler](https://www.overleaf.com/learn/how-to/Changing_compiler).
-Reason: The common pdfTeX engine cannot use system fonts (Calibri, Georgia).
+LuaTeX is included in the standard TeX distributions (e.g. TeX Live).If you use Overleaf, you have to change the compiler [Overleaf Change Compiler](https://www.overleaf.com/learn/how-to/Changing_compiler).
+Reason: The common pdfTeX engine cannot access the system fonts Calibri and Georgia.

 1. Place the three files PSI43.sty, PSIlandscape.jpg, PSI.pdf in your folder of your presentation .tex file (or somewhere in a path where LaTeX searches for files)
 2. Use `\documentclass[aspectratio=43]{beamer}`  in your .tex, in fact `43` should be the default